msalehisedeh/flexible-table/README.md

       (onaction)="onaction($event)"></flexible-table>
 ```

-Also, an optional minwidth attribute is added to table headers metadata. this can become handy if you are setting a width on some headers and not others..
+Also, an optional minwidth attribute is added to table headers meta-data. this can become handy if you are setting a width on some headers and not others..

 ```javascript
 export interface FlexibleTableHeader {